 English: Minimum of four courses.
-To be well prepared, students should pursue a well-rounded, college preparatory English program that emphasizes literature, grammar, and composition.
+Students should pursue a well-rounded, college preparatory English program that emphasizes literature, grammar, and composition.
 Examples: literature, grammar, composition, speech, and debate.
-Please note: Competitive speech and debate may count for one English course.

-Mathematics: Minimum of three college preparatory courses, which must include: algebra I, algebra II, and geometry.
-Examples: algebra (I & II), geometry, trigonometry, pre-calculus, and calculus.
+Mathematics: Minimum of three college preparatory courses, such as algebra I, algebra II, and geometry.

-Science: Minimum of two college preparatory courses in different subject areas.
-Examples: biology, chemistry, and physics.
-It is preferred that students complete three courses and that the courses include labs.
+Science: Minimum of three different college preparatory courses, such as biology, chemistry, and physics.

-History: Minimum of two courses, which must include at least one course in U. S. history and one course in world history.
+History: Minimum of two courses, such as a course in U.S. history and one in world history.